wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 created on the map.
 It is possible to choose what you want to see in the roadbook via the menu at the top of the page:

 <img src="RoadbookEN.PNG" />

+The "Save" button saves the html file on your PC.
+To be able to correctly display this file afterwards, the file TravelNotesRoadbook.min.css must be present in the same directory.

 ## Prepare a travel and consult it from the internet